 Mr Darren Hocking is the schools Pastoral Support Worker.
 He works with pupils under the direction of the INCO.

-Mrs Amanda Bennison is the schools HUT practitioner who support pupils under the direction of the INCO.
+Mrs Amanda Bennison and Miss Kirsty Daw are the HUT staff who support pupils under the direction of the INCO.

 Who can I contact for advice and support for my family?